wp-plugins/updraftplus/readme.txt

 Donate link: http://david.dw-perspective.org.uk/donate
 License: GPLv2 or later

+== Upgrade Notice ==
+Screenshots now moved into assets directory.
+Also, try the trunk for 0.9.0 with new code for resumption of failed uploads.

 == Description ==

 UpdraftPlus simplifies backups (and restoration).
 Backup into the cloud (S3, Google Drive, FTP, and email) and restore with a single click.
 Backups of files and database can have separate schedules.

-== Upgrade Notice ==
-Now backs up all directories found in the WP content directory (not just plugins/themes/uploads)

 == Installation ==